 Wayback Machine & Historical Recon

-# gau — fetch all known URLs for a domain
+# gau — fetch all known URLs for a domain from various archives

 gau target.com

-gau target.com | grep "\.js$" # JavaScript files
+gau target.com | grep "\.js$" # filter for JavaScript files

-gau target.com | grep "\.php$" # PHP endpoints
+gau target.com | grep "\.php$" # filter for PHP endpoints

 waybackurls target.com | tee wayback.txt

-# Check robots.txt and sitemap
+# Always check robots.txt and sitemap — often reveals hidden paths

 curl https://target.com/robots.txt